 POETRY BOOK LIST

-Below are some recent additions to the collection, click on the cover for more information or to reserve a copy in CLAMS.
+Click on the cover for more information, or to reserve a copy in CLAMS.

 Biography and Memoir in Verse

 Burgess, Matthew; illus.
 Kris Di Giacomo.
 Enormous Smallness: A Story of E.E.
 Cummings.
 NY: Enchanted Lion Books, 2015.
 There was once was a boy named Edward Estlin Cummings.
 And he didn’t waste time waiting until he grew up to be a poet, oh no. He started when he was very, very small.
 We know, because his mom kept excellent records.
 And when he did grow up, he kept writing, and writing, and writing, messing about with shape and form and lower-case letters and upper-case letters, doing what he did for love and language and meaning and joy. “in Just-spring,” he wrote, “when the world is mudlicious… when the world is puddle-wonderful.”
 Di Giacomo’s mixed media illustrations are a perfect accompaniment to Cummings’ words that splash up, down, and all around, every so carefully and wondrously all his life, from farm to city and war and back again.
 Excellent biographical detail and with a chronology, too.
 True perfection.